A Kokomi Guide Written by xf3#3123

 A lot of Kokomi’s teams and synergies are similar to other Hydro units such as Xingqiu, Tartaglia, and Mona.
 Although she might not provide the most damage in said teams, she can provide healing and a more comfortable gameplay experience.
 This guide will list some of the main teams that she can slot into and highlight a few special interactions that you can mess with.
 Sample rotations will be given in a video, but things may change.
 Adapt the rotation to your set up if needed.

-The teams listed in this section are the teams that are either most comparable to or most similar to “meta” teams in Genshin.
-These are also her best teams as they are generally always viable and she can fit into them without any major changes in rotations compared to other variations.
+Teams discussed here are either most comparable to or similar to the “Meta” teams in Genshin.
+These are also her best teams as they are generally always viable and she can fit into them without any major changes in rotation from previous variations.

 Combine Kokomi with two electro units and an Anemo to dish out a great amount of damage.
-Before Kokomi’s release, most taser teams did not have a dedicated healer and suffered from a high opportunity cost by requiring Xingqiu.
-Kokomi can provide not only Hydro but also serve as the team’s healer.
-Due to her being ranged and having a relatively fast normal attack combo, she can enable units like Beidou extremely well.
-Anemo groupers can make the Bake-Kurage’s lack of repositioning irrelevant while also aiding in large amounts of AoE damage.
+Before, most taser teams did not have a dedicated healer and suffered high opportunity cost by requiring Xingqiu.
+Kokomi can provide not only Hydro but can serve as the team’s healer as well.
+Due to her being ranged and having a relatively fast Normal Attack combo, she can enable units like Beidou extremely well.
+Anemo groupers can make the Bake-Kurage’s lack of repositioning more manageable while also aiding in large amounts of AoE damage.
 This is by far Kokomi’s most reliable and go-to team.

 Flex/Alternatives: Raiden, Kazuha, Sucrose, Anemo MC, Venti, Xingqiu

-Now with two turrets, Kazuha can freely spam his Midare Ranzan without needing to worry about normal attacking to apply rainswords for Hydro app.
-In addition, Kokomi’s bake-kurage has more frequent Hydro application over Barbara while still providing healing for the team, allowing her to fit in perfectly.
-Note that Kazuha must have 4p Thundering Fury for this team to work properly, but once he does, jump to your heart’s content.
+Now with two turrets, Kazuha can freely spam his Midare Ranzan without needing to worry about Normal Attacking to apply rainswords for Hydro app.
+In addition, Kokomi’ bake-kurage has more frequent Hydro application over Barbara while still providing healing for the team, allowing her to fit in perfectly.
+Note that Kazuha must have a 4p Thundering Fury set for this team to work property, but once he does, jump to your heart’s content.

 Flex/Alternatives: Venti, Sucrose, Anemo MC, Beidou, Raiden